June 11, 20162 min readEngineering

 </script>

-After reloading the page we had the source content in english inside our project.
-We translated that to german and italian in no time using our editor.
+After reloading the page, the source content (English) appeared inside our Locize project.
+We translated it to German and Italian in no time using our editor.

-As the latest version gets auto published reloading the page with the additional querystring parameter ?lng=de (or switching browser language) was enough to test the translation.
+Since the latest version gets auto-published, reloading the page with the additional query string parameter ?lng=de (or switching the browser language) was enough to test the translation.

-Next we created a production version (going to project settings -> versions) so we can change or prepare new content during development without messing with the currently released page version.
+Next, we created a production version (Project settings → Versions) so we could change or prepare new content during development without affecting the currently released page version.

-After that we wanted to avoid the flickering on initial load where the page first gets displayed in the source language until locizify loaded and initial translated the page.
+After that, we wanted to avoid the flicker on initial load where the page first gets displayed in the source language until locizify loads and applies the translations.

-To optimize this we just needed to add display: none to body (more info):
+To optimize this, we just needed to add display: none to the body (more info):

 <body style="display: none">